Last Updated: January 2024

 If you want a more natural starter with only simple ingredients, this is the method you want to use.
 It uses the natural wild yeasts found in the flour.
 This method also can take more time to create flavor and a vigorous yeast capable of making bread.

 Only flour and water are used in the natural method.
-The process tends to work best using either whole wheat, whole rye, or unbleached flour.
-While it is possible to make it work using bleached flour, it will take extra time.
-A starter that uses bleached flour may also be more prone to fail more often.
-Once started, you can switch to bleached flour if needed.
+The process tends to work best using either whole wheat flour or whole rye flour.
+While it is possible to make it work using unbleached flour, it will take extra time.
+A starter that uses unbleached or bleached flour may also be more prone to fail more often.
+Once started, you can switch to bleached flour if needed but I highly recommend against it.

 The process is pretty much the same for any method.
 Feeding refers to giving the yeast in the mixture food by adding fresh flour and water and discarding from your mixture by removing a set amount.
 This discard is what is then used to make the various recipes that call for some sourdough starter.